Course Outline

 Enterprise Architecture Fundamentals

-2. Comparison of Enterprise Architecture (EA) and Model-Based Systems Engineering (MBSE)
+2. Differentiating Enterprise Architecture from Model-Based Systems Engineering (MBSE)

-4. Designing an Effective EA Model Repository for Government
+4. Designing an Enterprise Architecture Model Repository for government operations

 Introduction to the Unified Architecture Framework (UAF)